Subham-Neogi/path_finding_visualizer/README.md

 Requires a Gitpod account to use.
-In Gitpod workspace proceed as stated in `Run in Local Machine` *Please Note*: The GUI is a little glithcy in GitPod.
+In Gitpod workspace proceed as stated in `Run in Local Machine` Please Note: The GUI is a little glithcy in GitPod.
 For best results expand the VNC window to be full screen.

 ## Reference